2 Control flow, structs, modules and types

 Everything worked!

-Since this code example was executed succesfully by the zig compiler, without raising any errors, then, we known that, after the execution of while loop, the i variable is equal to 10.
-Because if it wasn’t equal to 10, then, an error would be raised by expect().
+Since this code example was executed successfully by the zig compiler, without raising any errors, we known that, after the execution of the while loop, the i object is equal to 10.
+Because if it wasn’t equal to 10, an error would have been raised by expect().

-Now, in the next example, we have an use case for the continue keyword.
+Now, in the next example, we have a use case for the continue keyword.
 The if statement is constantly checking if the current index is a multiple of 2.
-If it is, then we jump to the next iteration of the loop directly.
-But it the current index is not a multiple of 2, then, the loop will simply print this index to the console.
+If it is, we jump to the next iteration of the loop.
+Otherwise, the loop just prints the current index to the console.

 const ns = [_]u8{1,2,3,4,5,6};